auraphp/Aura.Signal/README.md

 3. A closure or callback to handle the signal.

-For example, to add a handler that will be executed every time a class of `vendor\package\Example` sends a signal called 'example_signal':
+For example, to add a closure that will be executed every time a object of the class `vendor\package\Example` sends a signal called `'example_signal'`:

     <?php
     $signal->handler(